 Director, Producer: Huang Yin-Yu

-Co-producer: Tetsujiro Yamagami, Annie Ohayon, Farid Rezkallah
+Co-producers: Tetsujiro Yamagami, Annie Ohayon, Farid Rezkallah

-Associate Producer: Johan Chang, Yvonne Fu
+Associate Producers: Johan Chang, Yvonne Fu, So Sugaya

 Cinematographer: Nakatani Shungo